 Not only does Jungle Scout offer more than Keepa in terms of tools…

-But it is much more user friendly too which is always important for a software you’re going to be using so often.
+But it is much more user-friendly too, which is always crucial for software you’re going to be using so often.

-In case you’re in any doubt as to why I’ve come this conclusion, let me just sum it up briefly for you…
+If you’re in any doubt about why I’ve come to this conclusion, let me sum it up briefly for you…

 In a product research tool, I’m looking for whether it can help me answer my two key questions: